Talent hits a target no one else can hit. Genius hits a target no one else can see.

 Elgar’s coded emphasis on the numbers four and six throughout the Enigma Variations ciphers invites the application of those same integers to the notes of the B-flat clarinet solos in Variation XIII.
 These plaintive solo passages commence with the seemingly anomalous Mendelssohn fragments and have a total of ten notes.
 The first four notes complete the Mendelssohn quotation, and these are followed by six more notes that round out the solo.
 The emergence yet again of the numbers four and six in connection with the Mendelssohn fragments and their melodic elaboration is not a coincidence but represents a further coded emphasis on those two integers.

 The B-flat clarinet is a transposing instrument that plays a written or nominal note one whole step lower as the concert or sounding pitch.
 The first two Clarinet solos sound in A-flat major but are written a whole step higher in the key of B-flat major.
 Counting forwards on the written part to the fourth note of the Mendelssohn quotation arrives on B-flat.
 The next or fifth note is the first in Elgar’s melodic elaboration, which is F followed by the sixth note E. The fourth through sixth notes of the first two written B-flat clarinet solos commencing with the Mendelssohn quotations are B-flat, F, and E. Those three letters are significant because they are the initials of the covert Theme in reverse.

 One would never know to examine or sequester the fourth through sixth notes of the A-flat clarinet solos in Variation XIII written in B-flat unless the importance of the numbers four and six was first recognized.
 These numbers are subtly identified within each A-flat major clarinet solo as the initial four notes constitute the Mendelssohn quotation, and these are followed by six more to complete the passage.
-The cryptographic importance of those integers is further highlighted by their repeated appearance in numbers Enigma Variations ciphers.
+The cryptographic importance of those integers is further highlighted by their repeated appearance in numerous Enigma Variations ciphers.

 Clarinet A Major Key Signature Transposition Cipher